 #3 - June

-Summer brings a time of relaxation and vacation mode for many, so it’s not surprising that June is one of the most popular wedding months, with 12 percent of couples marrying in June.
-Summer is actually the second most-popular season for weddings (spoiler alert: fall gets the top spot), and 30 percent of couples marrying in the summertime.
+Summer brings a time of relaxation and vacation mode for many, so it’s not surprising that June is one of the most popular wedding months, with 13 percent of couples marrying in June.
+Summer is actually the second most-popular season for weddings, and 31 percent of couples marrying in the summertime.
 June temperatures tend to be a bit milder than steamy July and August, so it’s no wonder that couples choose this month for summer soirees.
 In fact, in 2015, June was the most popular month for weddings!

 #2 – September

 Here’s a fun wedding fact: Couples love fall weddings.
-Turns out that 38 percent of couples get married in the fall, and September is the second most popular wedding months, with 15 percent of couples marrying in that month.
+Turns out that 36 percent of couples get married in the fall, and September is the second most popular wedding month, with 15 percent of couples marrying then.
 September provides that fall feeling, but offers the still-warm weather of summer in many parts of the country (though, like August, you’ll run the risk of hurricanes on the East Coast).

 #1 – October

-October has been the most popular wedding month for the past two years running (in 2017, 16 percent of weddings took place in October, and 15 percent in 2016).
-In fact, three of the most popular wedding dates in 2017 took place in October (the 7th, the 14th, and the 21st).
+October has been the most popular wedding month for the past few years.
+In fact, three of the most popular wedding dates in 2019 took place in October (the 7th, the 14th, and the 21st).
 Whether you’re hosting a fall-themed wedding or not, there’s so much to love about this time of year—the crisp air, the cozy vibe, the changing leaves (hello, amazing photo ops!), pumpkins, apples, and more!
 So raise a glass of cider to October, the most in-demand month for weddings!

-And, in case you’re curious, the least popular wedding month is…January
+And, in case you’re curious, the least popular wedding months are…December, January, and February

-Not surprisingly, January is at the bottom of the list when it comes to popular wedding months.
-In many parts of the country, outdoor weddings are just not an option in January due to the frigid temps and increased chance of snow, so couples tend to shy away from winter weddings in general.
+Not surprisingly, December, January, and February are at the bottom of the list when it comes to popular wedding months.
+In many parts of the country, outdoor weddings are just not an option in the winter due to the frigid temps and increased chance of snow, so couples tend to shy away from cold-weather weddings in general.
 However, we think winter weddings do have their benefits.
 Some vendors offer discounts during the off-season, and your guests will appreciate having a fun event to attend during the often dreary, colder months.